zextras/tech-doc/source/carbonio/install/scenarios/scenario-fullstandard.rst

 In case you do not want to install |product| on this scenario using Ansible, you can proceed with the manual installation of the various Roles on the Nodes, according to the following guidelines.

 .. include:: /_includes/_installation/multinode-suggestions.rst

-.. note:: You can skip the installation of Nodes 4 and 5 if you do not need Docs Editor, Files, Chats, and Video Calls.

 .. grid:: 1 1 2 2
    :gutter: 2